BenOvermyer/benovermyer.com/content/kb/books.md

 2. _Storm Rising_ by Mercedes Lackey
 3. _Storm Breaking_ by Mercedes Lackey
 4. _God is Dead, Long Live the Gods: A Case for Polytheism_ by Gus DiZerega
+5. _Owlsight_ by Mercedes Lackey
+6. _Owlflight_ by Mercedes Lackey
+7. _Owlknight_ by Merecedes Lackey

 ## 2023